 Modena occupies a sweet spot in the heartland of Emilia Romagna, Italy’s breadbasket and economic engine.
-With many kilometers of cycling paths, a compact city center, and superb food to fit any traveler’s budget, the little city has long been on my bucket list of Italian places to go.
-Last week, I had the good fortune to spend several days there.
-The city was tastefully decorated for Christmas and the main sights were all within walking distance of my hotel, along arcaded streets blessed with options for good espresso.
+With many kilometers of cycling paths, a compact city center, and superb food to fit any traveler’s budget, the little city has long been on our bucket list of Italian places to go.
+Tom and I had the good fortune to spend several days there as participants in Emilia Romagna’s “blogville” campaign.
+The city was tastefully decorated for Christmas and the main sights were all within walking distance of our hotel, along arcaded streets blessed with options for good espresso.

-Modena is a great place to experience world-class Parmigiano-Reggiano, Lambrusco wine, and above all, the region’s signature product, aceto balsamico tradizionale.
-The gastronomic delights of the region merit their own post.
-For now, here is a sampler.
+The gastronomic delights of Modena and the region are reason enough to travel to Emilia Romagna.
+Modena is a great place to experience world-class Parmigiano-Reggiano, Lambrusco wine, and above all, the region’s signature product, aceto balsamico tradizionale di Modena.

 * * *

 Grazie mille! to Emilia Romagna Tourism for hosting our stay in Modena, Italy, and for including this article in an eBook, The Art Cities of Emilia Romagna!